gildasmorvan/similar2logo/README.md

 ### <a name="jexamples"></a> Java Examples

 In the following we comment the examples written in Java distributed with Similar2Logo.
-Each example introduces a specific feature of Similar2Logo.
+Each example introduces a specific feature.

 * [A first example with a passive turtle](#jpassive)